 I am proud to represent North Carolina's Fourth Congressional District.
-Centered on what's called "The Triangle," this district includes parts of Orange, Durham, and Wake counties.
-The Fourth District is widely recognized as one of the nation's best places to live, work, do business and raise a family.
+Centered on what's called "The Triangle" as well as a robust surrounding agricultural and corporate area, this district includes Orange, Granville, Franklin, and Durham and parts of Chatham, Vance, and Wake Counties.
+The Fourth District is widely recognized as one of the nation's best places to live, work, do business, and raise a family.

 In addition to being a technology center, the Fourth District is also world-renowned for its institutions of higher learning.
 Visit my North Carolina Resources page for additional information about the fine organizations of the Fourth District as well as frequently requested links.